okjlez/blog-rust/README.md

 My first blog system in rust it doesn't include create_account nor view threads just because I was getting sick of working on this project.

 Not the best code, very rough.
-Heavyily relies on Postgres.
+Heavily relies on Postgres.

 Point of this project was for me to get use to the rust and postgres ecosystem; and a variety of useful libraries.